 Place rolled up chicken into a baking pan lined with non-stick aluminum foil and sprayed with a light coating of olive oil.
 Sprinkle extra seasoning and Parmesan cheese on top of each chicken roll-up.

 Bake the chicken at 350 degrees F for approximately 50 minutes.
-Feel free to use a baking thermometer to tell when the chicken is done baking.
-Baking times will vary depending on the size of the chicken breast, how flat you make them and various ovens bake differently.
+Baking times will vary depending on the size of the chicken breast and how flat you make them.
 According to FoodSafety.gov chicken is fully cooked when a temperature of 165 degrees F has been reached at the center of the chicken.

 I have a feeling that this recipe will in my ‘favorites’ list for many, many years to come.